Nanaimo: Transportation

 Nanaimo is served by two airports: Nanaimo Airport (YCD) with services to Vancouver (YVR), Toronto (YYZ), and Calgary (YYC) and Nanaimo Harbour Water Aerodrome (ZNA) with services to Vancouver Harbour (CXH), Vancouver Airport (YVR South Terminal), and Sechelt (YHS);.

-Nanaimo also has three BC Ferry terminals located at Departure Bay, Duke Point, and downtown.
+In total, Nanaimo has three BC Ferry terminals, located at Departure Bay, Duke Point, and Nanaimo Harbour.
 The downtown terminal services Gabriola Island while Departure Bay and Duke Point service Horseshoe Bay and Tsawwassen respectively.

 A private passenger ferry operates between Nanaimo Harbour and Protection Island.
 A seasonal passenger ferry operates between Swy-a-Lana Lagoon and Saysutshun (Newcastle Island Marine) Park.

-Since 2023 Hullo has operated a high speed passenger-only ferry service between downtown Nanaimo and downtown Vancouver.
+Since 2023, Hullo has operated a high speed passenger-only ferry service between downtown Nanaimo and downtown Vancouver.
 Travel time between the cities is 75 minutes.

 Highways 1, 19, and 19A traverse the city.
 Highway 19 (Nanaimo Parkway) acts as an expressway bypass to the west of Nanaimo while Highway 1, then Highway 19A traverses the length of Nanaimo as an arterial road within the city proper.

 Bus service in the city is provided by Nanaimo Regional Transit and offers city-wide service as well as region service connecting Parksville and Qualicum Beach to the north, and Ladysmith and Duncan to the south.

 The Island Rail Corridor passes through Nanaimo and has a base of operations and yard in the downtown waterfront area.

-The Nanaimo Port Authority operates the inner Harbour Basin marina providing mooring for smaller vessels and the W. E. Mills Landing and Marina providing mooring for larger vessels.
-The Port Authority also operates two terminal facilities one at Assembly Wharf (near the downtown core) and the second at Duke Point for cargo operations.
+Nanaimo Port Authority operates the inner Harbour Basin marina providing mooring for smaller vessels and the W. E. Mills Landing and Marina providing mooring for larger vessels.
+It also operates two terminal facilities one at Assembly Wharf (near the downtown core) and the second at Duke Point for cargo operations.
 In 2011, the Authority completed the addition of a $22 million cruise ship terminal at Assembly Wharf capable of handling large cruise ships including providing Canada Border Services Agency clearance.